-We have experienced workers’ comp lawyers ready to help you if you’re currently dealing with an injury.
+We have experienced Louisiana workers' compensation lawyers ready to help if you’re currently dealing with an injury.
 If you’re not sure you can get compensation lets talk.
-It never hurts to talk with one of our lawyers, after all we offer free consultations.
-We look forward to talking with you.
+It never hurts to speak with one of our lawyers and request your free consultation.
+We look forward to helping you.

 Importance Of Workers’ Compensation

-Were you injured at work and now you’re unable to work?
-Well, let’s get started.
-We offer the legal services that you need.
+Were you injured on the job and now unable to work?
+We offer the legal services you need.
 If you want to learn more keep reading.
 If you want to get your case going, connect with us now – you’ll appreciate our workers’ comp attorneys and their dedication and commitment they offer.
-Just a reminder; we serve citizens all over and around the whole state of Louisiana, we even come to you.
+Just a reminder; we provide legal representation throughout the state of Louisiana and will even come to you.

-As a worker, the last thing you want to deal with is an injury on the job.
+As an injured worker, the last thing you want to deal with is loss of income.
 Many employees worry that they will not be able to pay for their medical bills, let alone cover their monthly expenses, while out of work.

 The good news is that Louisiana law requires all employers to carry workers’ compensation insurance.
 This program was put in place to provide medical benefits and replacement of a portion of wages should an employee become injured, or fall ill, while performing work duties.
-Workers’ compensation will generally cover medical expenses related to the injury, rehabilitation and retraining, and disability payments for those unable to work.
+Workers' compensation will generally cover medical expenses related to the injury, rehabilitation, and retraining, as well as disability payments for those unable to work.

 The Workers' Compensation Attorneys At Neblett, Beard & Arsenault

 The attorneys at Neblett, Beard & Arsenault have been representing individuals with workplace injuries for more than 30 years.
 We have assisted Louisiana clients from Alexandria, Lake Charles, Shreveport, Lafayette, and Monroe.
 Our firm has a thorough understanding of workers’ compensation law and we utilize our extensive background in workers’ compensation cases to best assist our clients.